 Don't sacrifice affordability for privacy

-When visiting Dublin, you don’t have to sacrifice affordability for privacy when it comes to looking for a hostel.
+When visiting the city, you don’t have to sacrifice affordability for privacy when it comes to looking for a hostel.
 You can still get your own private room while receiving the same hostel accommodations.
-These hostels are also closeby to both nightlife and tourist attractions such as the Guinness Factory and Trinity College.
+These hostels are also closeby to both nightlife, tourist attractions such as the Guinness Factory and Trinity College, as well as other famous things in Dublin!

 History